-2.1 MACROECONOMICS
+1. MACROECONOMICS

-- 2.1.1 Explain basic macroeconomic measures (e.g. GDP) used to compare the economies of countries.
-(B2) - 2.1.2 Describe the structure of public finances for an industrialized country.
-(A1) - 2.1.3 Explain the effect of fiscal and monetary policy on the economy, including the effect on financial markets.
-(B2) - 2.1.4 Explain the role of international trade, exchange rates and the balance of payments in the economy.
-(B2) - 2.1.5 Explain the effect of savings and consumption rates on the economy.
-(B2) - 2.1.6 Explain the major factors affecting the level of interest rates, the rate of inflation, the exchange rate, the level of employment, and the rate of growth for an industrialized country.
-(B2) - 2.1.7 Describe the function of money in the economy.
-(B1) - 2.1.8 Explain how interest rates are determined.
-(B2) - 2.1.9 Explain the relationship between money and interest rates.
-(B2) - 2.1.10 Explain how macroeconomic policies affect businesses.
+- 1. Explain basic macroeconomic measures (e.g. GDP) used to compare the economies of countries.
+(B2) - 2.
+Describe the structure of public finances for an industrialized country.
+(A1) - 3.
+Explain the effect of fiscal and monetary policy on the economy, including the effect on financial markets.
+(B2) - 4.
+Explain the role of international trade, exchange rates and the balance of payments in the economy.
+(B2) - 5.
+Explain the effect of savings and consumption rates on the economy.
+(B2) - Explain the major factors affecting the level of interest rates, the rate of inflation, the exchange rate, the level of employment, and the rate of growth for an industrialized country.
+(B2) - 7.
+Describe the function of money in the economy.
+(B1) - 8.
+Explain how interest rates are determined.
+(B2) - 9.
+Explain the relationship between money and interest rates.
+(B2) - 10.
+Explain how macroeconomic policies affect businesses.
+(B2) - 1.
+MICROECONOMICS - 1.
+Explain the concept of utility and how rational utility maximizing agencies make consumption choices.
+(B2) - 2.
+Explain the elasticity of supply and demand and the effects on a market of the different levels of elasticity.
+(B2) - 3.
+Explain the interaction between supply and demand and the way in which equilibrium market prices are achieved.
+(B2) - 4.
+Explain various pricing strategies that can be used by firms.
+(B2) - 5.
+Explain the core economic concepts involved in choices made by businesses with respect to short-run and long-run investment and production choices.
+(B2) - 6.
+Explain competitive markets and how they operate.
+(B2) - 7.
+Explain profitability in markets with imperfect competition.
 (B2)